Nashville attracts visitors from all over the world due its laidback culture, musical roots, and historic monuments.

 - Sports Equipment

 Depending on how you plan to spend your trip, you may need to bring a few other items.
-Consider adding these items to your packing list:
+We won't give affiliate links to clothing shops and other stores, so you won't see signs that our post may contain affiliate links.

 - Camera and Extra Batteries/Charger